 Go eastwards as far as you can go and park in the small car parking area.
 You will have to walk the remaining distance.

-You are always welcome to visit the Chapel on Thursdays and Sundays.
+You are always welcome to visit the Chapel.